Dr. Shirley's History Pages - Part 6

 445 BC

 Nehemiah made governor of Jerusalem for 12 years.
-Nehemiah returns to Persia and is then re-appointed governor of Jerusalem
+Nehemiah returned to Persia and was then re-appointed governor of Jerusalem

 Ezra carried out a reform of the Jewish community, putting its life firmly on the basis of the "Law" (Torah), and giving it the vitality to withstand centuries of domination by foreign powers. (other possible dates for Ezra are 428 BC and 398 BC)